 Once your baby can hold its head up (at about six months) a good high chair will make feeding much easier, provided you buy one that's stable and easy to clean!

 Notoriously curious and very fast, babies can be surprisingly dextrous when they set their minds to a task.
 That's why buying the right safety gates and barriers and installing them correctly to block off stairs and doorways is crucial for your peace of mind.

 Giving a harried parent a little hands-off breathing space, playpens can be a godsend – but in the absence of an Australian standard you'll need to do your research.
-(Once you've read the buying guide, we humbly suggest our playpen test as a good starting point.)
+(Once you've read the playpens buying guide, our playpen reviews are a good starting point.)

 Also known as safety rails or bed guards, these devices create a barrier that prevent falls from a bed; we don't have a current review of this product but our bed rail buying guide tells you what to look out for.

 Every room in the house can present a host of enticing but dangerous objects such as power points, kitchen chemicals, medicines, and hazards like a toppling TV or the danger of strangulation from loose blind cords.
 So, well-designed and secure child safety devices as well as anchoring items to walls can help.